3 Proven Tips to Reduce Outstanding Invoices and Avoid Late Payments

 The easiest way to decrease how many outstanding invoices you have open at once is to clearly define expectations both to your customers and to employees in your AR billing department.

-Customers need to know how they will be billed and when payment is due, and customer service staff need to have informed, helpful conversations about your policies with consumers.
+Customers need to know how they will be billed, when payment is due, and what happens if they fail to pay on time.
+Customer service staff should be trained to discuss policies clearly, especially concerning late or overdue payments.

 Credit Policy Definition